AnGe724/VideoPlugin/README.md

 ```

 This function record the video with camera of the phone and preview recorded video.
-The return value will be sent to the [onSuccess][onsuccess] function, it has string value as following formats;
+The return value will be sent to the [onsuccess] function, it has string value as following formats;
 ```javascript
 {
   '/private/var/mobile/Applications/6A.../video_....m4v'